 Most grocery stores offer almost all their vegetables and fruits loose, so this should be easy.
 Just make sure to bring your own reusable produce bags so you don’t have to use the plastic ones that they offer at the store.

-You can also find a lot of vegetables and fruits you normally eat at your local farmers’ market too.
+You can also find a lot of vegetables and fruits you normally eat at your local farmers’ market.

-This is a wonderful option because you know it’s fresh, locally grown, and you can buy them in bulk.
+This is a wonderful option because you know it’s fresh and locally grown, and you can buy it in bulk.
 An added bonus is you’re supporting an individual and their family.